Years published: 1987, 1988, 1990, 2004, 2006, 2009, 2012, 2015, 2018

 For information about clinical trials conducted in Europe, contact:

-Bone marrow transplantation (BMT) is under investigation for the treatment of lysosomal storage disorders, such as alpha-mannosidosis.
-In alpha-mannosidosis all cells are devoid of LAMAN.
-The rationale of BMT is to substitute the blood system of the patient with BMT from a donor with blood cells competent of producing LAMAN.
-Researchers acknowledge that early diagnosis and prompt treatment with a bone marrow transplant increases the chances of preventing cognitive decline and improving symptoms.
-This has proven effective both in kittens and man.
+Bone marrow transplantation (BMT) is under investigation for the treatment of lysosomal storage disorders such as alpha-mannosidosis.
+In alpha-mannosidosis all cells are missing LAMAN.
+The rationale of BMT is to substitute the blood system of the patient with BMT from a donor with blood cells that can produce LAMAN.
+Early diagnosis and prompt treatment with a bone marrow transplant increases the chance of preventing cognitive decline and improving symptoms.

-However, more research is necessary to determine the long-term safety and effectiveness of this potential therapy for alpha-mannosidosis.
-A BMT is not without drawbacks.
+More research is necessary to determine the long-term safety and effectiveness of this potential therapy for alpha-mannosidosis.
 The procedure carries the risk of serious complications including graft-versus-host disease and other long-term and late effects as described by Myranek in 2011 where 2 of 17 patients died of procedure-related causes, two developed severe and six developed chronic graft-versus-host-disease (GvHD).
 After BMT, patients made developmental progress, although normal development was not achieved.
 The potential benefits of a BMT must be weighed against such drawbacks.
-The perfect donor is familial HLA-identical, but in many cases this donor cannot be found, in which case enzyme replacement therapy (ERT) will be the best option.
+The perfect donor is familial HLA-identical, but in many patients this donor cannot be found, in which case enzyme replacement therapy (ERT) is the best option.

 Gene therapy is also being studied as another possible approach to therapy for some lysosomal storage disorders.
-In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease in question.
+In gene therapy, the disease-causing gene variant present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease.
 Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure.”
 However, at this time, there are many technical difficulties to resolve before gene therapy can succeed.